 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents given antianxiety medications.
-These drugs are prescribed to residents suffering from anxiety and depression.
+This metric indicates the percentage of long-term residents who were given antianxiety medication.
+These drugs are given to patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term care residents exhibiting signs of depression.
-Many argue that this is a reasonable measure of patient quality of life.
+This is a measure of the percent of long-term care residents demonstrating symptoms of depression.
+Many believe that this is a measure of patient quality of care.

 Appropriate Vaccine Usage